Donald Trump Jr. Recalls Playing Video Games With Micheal Jackson As A Child

 “Oh, and by the way, given all the things my father has been called, particularly a ‘racist,’ it sure sounds odd that he’d let his son vacation with a black man or hang out with Michael Jackson, doesn’t it?
 If he’s a racist, he’s sure not very good at it.”

 It’s not the first time the Trump family’s relationship with Jackson has been spotlighted.
-In a book written by Ivana Trump, the president’s first wife and mother of Trump Jr., Eric, and Ivanka, the 70-year-old spoke of Jackson’s presence in the family’s life.
+In a book written by Ivana Trump — the president’s first wife and mother of Trump Jr., Eric, and Ivanka — the 70-year-old spoke of Jackson’s presence in the family’s life.

 “The only person who had an open invitation to come to the triplex for playdates whenever he wanted was Michael Jackson.
-The King of Pop lived in Trump Tower and was a good friend of the whole family,” she wrote in Raising Trump, adding that Jackson would often speak to her and Donald briefly before heading to the kids’ floor and staying there for “hours and hours.”
+The King of Pop lived in Trump Tower and was a good friend of the whole family,” Ivana wrote in Raising Trump, adding that Jackson would often speak to her and Donald briefly before heading to the kids’ floor, where Jackson would stay for “hours and hours.”

-According to Ivana, Jackson would often watch MTV and play video games — such as Super Mario Brothers and Tetris — with the children.
+According to Ivana, Jackson would often watch MTV and play video games — including Super Mario Brothers and Tetris — with the children.

-The Jackson reference in Trump Jr.’s book comes as the King of Pop’s legacy is on trial following the release of Leaving Neverland, in which Wade Robson and James Safechuck accuse the late pop star of sexually abusing them as children.
-According to director Dan Reed, he doesn’t believe the mothers of children allegedly abused by Jackson were aware of such abuse.
-He also suggests that Robson and Safechuck formed an attachment to Jackson over the course of their allegedly abusive relationships with the “Smooth Criminal” singer.
+The Jackson reference in Trump Jr.’s book comes as the King of Pop’s legacy is on trial once again.

+Following the release of Leaving Neverland, Wade Robson and James Safechuck accuse the late pop star of sexually abusing them as children.
+According to director Dan Reed, he doesn’t believe the mothers of the allegedly abused children were aware of the situation.
+Reed also suggests that Robson and Safechuck formed an attachment to Jackson over the course of their allegedly abusive relationships with the “Smooth Criminal” singer.

 On this date in 1996, Michael performed for the first time as a solo artist on the African continent for 60,000 fans in Tunis, the capital of Tunisia.
 He then announced that proceeds would benefit the National Solidarity Fund, a Tunisian charity fighting poverty. #MJHumanitarian pic.twitter.com/lCBSHUQncV